csula/cs3220-spring-2018/notes/introduction.md

 HTML represents the content on the screen while CSS address the presentation changes like styling.
 In example, you have have a `h1` tag with content like `hello world`.
-But without the CSS, you will have a very plain output displayed in the browser.
+But without the CSS, you will have a plain output displayed in the browser.
 With CSS, you can make this `h1` tag to have a different color, font-size or even position differently.